Shinigami81/ShiniBrowser/README.md

 Created with passion by [Shinigami](https://github.com/yourusername) 🧠⚔️

-With dark and loving assistance from Claude 🤖
+With dark and loving assistance from Claude and ChatGPT, who helped clean and harmonize my messy code 🤖

 ---